 Fortunately, the Milwaukee Water Works does employ a SCADA system for the drinking water, and none of the overflow or leakage affected the tap water.
 But Kinnickinnic River is not only a picturesque waterway through Wisconsin, it’s also the main tributary to a densely populated urban area.

-Spillage of hazardous or contaminate materials could damage the ecosystem and become a breeding ground for a myriad of diseases.
+Spillage of hazardous or contaminated materials could damage the ecosystem and become a breeding ground for a myriad of diseases.
 A cloud or Internet-based SCADA system, which can monitor more remote areas and alert to overflow or equipment failure, is a wastewater department’s first and best line of defense against leakage.